ugrewer/APSIM_RotationTraining/docs/continuous cropping of a single crop.rst

 such as assessing the impact of a shift in management practices or changing environmental conditions (e.g., climate change) on crop growth, crop yield, and further outcome indicators.

-This section builds on this classical starting point by demonstrating how to set up and run a simple long-term simulation of a single crop that is grown continuously over multiple years.
+The section at hand builds on this classical starting point by demonstrating how to set up and run a simple long-term simulation of a single crop that is grown continuously over multiple years.
 Thereby, we primarily consider the case of simulating the continuous carry-over of soil water and nutrient states between subsequent crop cycles.
 For comparison, we also briefly consider the alternative case of resetting soil water and nutrient states at the beginning of each crop cycle.